effekt-lang/effekt/examples/casestudies/prettyprinter.md

     def choice() = resume(Horizontal()).orElse { resume(Vertical()) }
   }
 ```
-The handler is essentially the same as the backtracking implementation of the [parser case study](parser.md)
+The handler is essentially the same as the backtracking implementation of the [parser case study](parser.md) but
 using optional values to indicate success or failure of a layouting attempt.
 If layouting horizontally fails
 for a particular choice-point, we resume a second time with `Vertical`.